dimontejulia/scheduler/README.md

 - Data is persisted by the API server using a PostgreSQL database.
 - The client application communicates with an API server over HTTP, using the JSON format.
   Jest tests are used through the development of the project.
+- Site was deployed with heroku and deployed with netlify

 ## Screenshots